ChaningBlake/company-profile-app/README.md

 # company-profile-app
 Link: [Company Profile Calculator](http://company-profile-app.herokuapp.com)<br>

-This web application will allow users to interact with a simple regression model for a business competition.
-One inputs three different parameters, and the result is calculated.
+This simple web app was created for a friend's business competition.
+The user inputs three parameters about a particular company, and then a score is calculated to assess its value.

+Implemented using the flask framework.
+Deployed using Heroku Cloud Services.